Watson and the Shark: Painting

-At his death, Watson bequeathed the 1807 painting to Christ's Hospital, with the hope that it would prove "a most usefull Lesson to Youth".
+The painting was exhibited at the Royal Academy in 1778.
+At his death in 1807, Watson bequeathed the painting to Christ's Hospital, with the hope that it would prove "a most usefull Lesson to Youth".
 In September 1819 the school's committee of almoners voted to accept the painting and place it in the great hall.
 The school later moved to Horsham, Sussex, where it was hung in the Dining Hall.
-In 1963, it sold the painting to the National Gallery of Art, Washington, D.C.
+In 1963, it sold the painting to the National Gallery of Art, Washington, D.C. though the college retains a copy.